 That may not be enough to sustain you so ensure that you bring extra snacks to tide you over until lunch.
 You can order your lunch at your hut the night before for a fee.
 A typical lunch on the TMB includes sandwiches and a piece of fruit, but you can ask at the hut before you order.
 Thankfully, dinners are much heartier and are usually three courses.

 Meals will vary depending on what trail you are hiking but it’s always a good idea to bring extra trail mix or energy bars.
 You don’t want to be a hungry hiker!
 Especially with long-distance hiking.

 6. Sleepless Nights

 This can be an issue if you’ve chosen dormitory accommodation in a mountain hut.
 While huts are typically quiet (hikers are tired) it’s almost a given that someone will be snoring.
 Fortunately, this is remedied by bringing earplugs.
-They will make a huge difference to how well rested you’ll feel.
+They will make a huge difference in how well-rested you’ll feel.